 Training

-If you are an undergraduate at the University of Warwick and are considering writing a paper for the Reinvention journal, or indeed any academic journal, but are unsure of where to start why not sign up for one of our writing for publication training sessions?
+Are you an undergraduate and considering writing a paper for the Reinvention journal?
+Perhaps you're a little unsure of where to start.
+Why not sign up for one of our writing for academic publication training sessions?

 • An introduction to writing for publication